All Episodes

 I don't think any other world leader who could have gotten Putin to sit down.

-I don't think any other world leader would would motivate Europe a day later to mobilize and come to the White House and Zelensky to go to the White House.
+I don't think any other world leader would motivate Europe a day later to mobilize and come to the White House and Zelensky to go to the White House.

-And he's working really hard on it, but at the end of the day, there's only so much of this heavy lifting that he can do.
+But at the end of the day, there's only so much of this heavy lifting that he can do.

 So we'll see what they do.